rktjmp/fennel-cljlib/doc/macros.md

 (into to from)
 ```

-Transform one table into another.
+Transform table `from` into another table `to`.
 Mutates first table.

 Transformation happens in runtime, but type deduction happens in
 compile time if possible.
 This means, that if literal values passed